vscheyer/vg_automated_microscope/README_vg_automated_microscope.txt

 If you would like to see the camera's livestream, run camera_vg_take2_showVid.exe which will show a video from the camera in a pop-up window.
 Press any key to exit out of the viewing window.
+You can also use ToupView software to view a live video from the camera.

 If you need to edit the executable (camera_vg_take2.exe), download the Visual-Studio-2015 folder from github and run "camera_vg_take2_newsln.sln" in Visual Studio